FriesW/PushToProd/assembly/guide.md

 data input) to the Teensy with around 3.5" of wire.
 You will want the data line wire to be shorter then the power rail wires, due to where it will connect on the Teensy.

-The LED data input should go to the 5V capabile pin 17 on the Teensy, at te bottom of the board.
+The LED data input should go to the 5V capabile pin 17 on the Teensy, at the bottom of the board.
-Wire the ground and 5V rail of the LEDs to the ground and 5V pins of the Teensy, which are the top most pins by the USB connector.
+Wire the ground and 5V rail of the LEDs to the ground and 5V pins of the Teensy, which are the top most pins on each side of the board, by the USB connector.

 Finally, check again for shorts.
 Once confident, plug the Teensy in to USB power.
 You should see the LEDs light up and begin to cycle through RGB colors!
 Watch each LED go through an